Spinor Bose-Einstein condensates: Topological excitations

-Some order-parameter spaces $R$ and their first, second, and third homotopy groups are summarized in Table~\ref{tb:homotopy}.
-The topological objects classified by homotopy groups are summarized in Table~\ref{tb:defects_solitons}.
-For example, in the case of ferromagnetic BECs, $\pi_1({\rm SO}(3))\cong{\mathbb Z}_2$ implies that there exist two types of linear defects that are singular and nonsingular; $\pi_2({\rm SO}(3))\cong 0$ implies the absence of point defects and 2D Skyrmions; and $\pi_3({\rm SO}(3))\cong{\mathbb Z}$ implies the presence of a nonsingular soliton-like object such as a Shankar monopole (Skyrmion)~\cite{Shankar1977,VolovikMineev1977}.
+Using the above formulas, the first, second, and third homotopy groups of some order-parameter manifolds are obtained as summarized in Table~\ref{tb:homotopy} (for more details, see Refs.~\cite{Mermin1979,NakaharaTextbook}).
+For example, in the case of spin-1 ferromagnetic BECs, $\pi_1({\rm SO}(3))\cong{\mathbb Z}_2$ implies that there exist two types of line structures that are singular and nonsingular; $\pi_2({\rm SO}(3))\cong 0$ implies the absence of point defects and 2D Skyrmions; and $\pi_3({\rm SO}(3))\cong{\mathbb Z}$ implies the presence of a nonsingular soliton-like object or a (3D) Skyrmion~\cite{Shankar1977,VolovikMineev1977}.